NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/SlicerPipelinesV2/README.md

 1. Refactoring has been done, basic CaseIterator runs with test pipeline
 2. CSV files can be read to drive input parameters
+3. Name and store nodes for pipelines that produce multiple nodes
+4. Write `results.csv` with scalar ouput values and result node paths

 # Illustrations